gkane1234/gravity/README.md

 Morton encoding is a method of creating a space filling curve in N-dimensional space by interweaving each coordinate's binary bits in descending order of significance:

-$$x_1y_1z_1x_2y_2z_2x_3y_3z_3\ldots$$ for the binary digits of the x,y, and z coordiantes
+$$x_1y_1z_1x_2y_2z_2x_3y_3z_3\ldots$$ for the binary digits of the x,y, and z coordinates

 Nearby codes are generally near each other in space with regular jumps in their location.
-The tree building algorithm is able to fully realize this complexity and give an accurate spacial partition.
+The tree building algorithm is able to fully realize this complexity and give an accurate spatial partition.

 We find morton codes using the Axis Aligned Bounding Box (AABB) of the simulation.
-In an unbounded simulaiton, we calculate a new AABB on each step.
+In an unbounded simulation, we calculate a new AABB on each step.

 We quantize space into 2^21 units along each axis of the AABB.
-The coordinates of each body in these units creates their 63 bit morton code that fits neatly into a Long data type.
+The coordinates of each body in these units creates their 63 bit Morton code that fits neatly into a Long data type.

 ## Radix Sort: